kissplugins/kiss-tabs/readme.md

 ### Adding Icons to Tab Labels

 Use the **Tab Icon Class** field to add an icon before the tab title.
-Enter a Dashicons class like `dashicons dashicons-smiley` or a Font Awesome class such as `fas fa-chart-line`.
+Enter a Dashicons class like `dashicons dashicons-smiley` or a Font Awesome class such as `fa-solid fa-chart-line`.

 ## Changelog

+#### 1.0.8

+  * Updated Font Awesome fallback to version 6.

 #### 1.0.6